 Parents and students welcomed the academic year 2020-2021 with the Southville Virtual Online Learning and Teaching (VOLT) program to their homes.
-Households get the hang of overseeing the needs of students in a new set-up that family members share under a roof.
-Parents and guardians particularly face the most challenging aspect of the pandemic, co-teaching their children as they also work from home.
-While it seemed impossible to happen, the VOLT program of Southville has had parents adapt to it and make learning fun FROM HOME just like how exciting it is in school.
+Households, especially parents and guardians get the hang of overseeing the needs of students whilst co-teaching their children as they also work from home.
+While it seemed impossible to happen, the VOLT program of Southville has had families adapt to it and make learning fun FROM HOME just like how exciting it is in school.

 A Day in the Life of a Southville VOLT Student